 7. Buy kid’s clothes online

 Online shopping can be a great way to save on kids’ clothing.
-Many online stores have sales frequently, and you can often find good deals on name-brand clothes.
+Many online websites like Mia Belle Girls have good deals on various categories of kids’ clothes.
 Just be sure to read the reviews before you buy to make sure you’re getting quality clothes.

 8. Use a clothing allowance